There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

 Cons: It takes time and the right idea to create a product of your own that sells.

 Pros: You get paid to write a blog post and share your opinions.
-The beauty of sponsored posts is that you can use it in addition to any of the monetization strategies listed above.
+The beauty of sponsored posts is that you can use this monetization method in addition to any of the monetization strategies listed above.

 How to get sponsored post opportunities

-Here are 12 networks built to connect advertisers with bloggers.
-Get your blog registered on each of these networks, you’re bound to get some interest!
+Here are 19 networks built to connect advertisers with bloggers.
+Get your blog registered on each of these networks; you’re bound to get some interest!

 Rather than wait for sponsors to contact you, proactively go after them!